christianscott/subway/README.md

-# Subway: Tree shaking at the edge
+# Subway: Using feature flags to perform dead code elimination at the edge

 ### The problem